remake/remake-cli/README.md

 npm run dev
 ```

 You now have an app running at `http://localhost:3000`.
-Your app's code is in the `/app` directory and your database is in the `/app/data` directory.
+Your app's code is in the `/app` directory and your user database is in the `/app/data` directory.

 <b><a href="https://docs.remaketheweb.com/introducing-remake/">→ Start learning how to build a web app with Remake</a></b>